-Once the agreement was signed, the Austin Parks Foundation advanced the master plan to final design and led the construction of the \$5.8 million renovation (with \$1 million to be set aside for an endowment).
-Approximately \$3.5 million in public funding was dedicated to the park and a capital campaign led by the Austin Parks Foundation was initiated by a team of leaders from both APF and DAA to raise the remaining funds.
-Construction began in summer 2016 and continued through fall 2017, integrating the park improvements with the installation of a reclaimed water line through the square.
+Once the agreement was signed, the Austin Parks Foundation (APF) advanced the master plan to final design and led the construction of the \$5.8 million renovation (with \$1 million to be set aside for an endowment).
+Approximately \$3.5 million in public funding was dedicated to the park and a capital campaign led by APF was initiated by a team of leaders from both APF and DAA to raise the remaining funds.
+Construction began in summer 2016 and continued through fall 2017, integrating the park improvements with the installation of a reclaimed water line through the Square.